-The Graduate School and University Center draws its 1600-member doctoral faculty mainly from the colleges of The City University of New York, combining resources from various CUNY units to offer doctoral programs, several master's programs, and the university-wide CUNY Baccalaureate Program.
-The doctoral faculty consists of individuals appoint-ed from the faculties of the City University of New York and The Graduate Center, and also includes researchers from such New York City cultural and scientific institutions as the New York Botanical Garden, the Metropolitan Museum of Art, and the American Museum of Natural History.
+The Graduate School and University Center draws its 1600-member doctoral faculty (listed alphabetically, by home college/institution, and by program) mainly from the colleges of The City University of New York, combining resources from various CUNY units to offer doctoral programs, several master's programs, and the university-wide CUNY Baccalaureate Program.
+The doctoral faculty consists of individuals appointed from the faculties of the City University of New York and The Graduate Center, and also includes researchers from such New York City cultural and scientific institutions as the New York Botanical Garden, the Metropolitan Museum of Art, and the American Museum of Natural History.
 In addition to teaching in the doctoral programs, most members of the doctoral faculty also teach undergraduates on the college campuses.

 The doctoral faculty meetings for 2012-13 are scheduled for